 Background: At the last EFMLG meeting in November, Ignacio presented the UK proposed amendment to the Benchmark Regulation and put forward a proposal for coordinated action among EFMLG sister groups.
 Whilst the FMLG and the BoJ refrained from action, the FMLC expressed strong support.
 Otto and Ignacio will update the members on the matter.

+Action point: The EFMLG will write a joint letter with the FMLC.
+Comments were sought by cob on Tuesday, 16 February:

-Action point: Comment on the draft EFMLG/FMLC letter and propose addressees.
+on the draft FMLC/EFMLG letter;

+the addressees of the letter (it is currently proposed to send it to the Commission, the FCA and after consulting the Fed and the BoJ to the relevant US and Japanese authorities), and

+the scope of involvement (it is proposed to offer active help).

 Documentation: 1) Draft joint EFMLG/FMLC letter offering assistance in cross-border coordination.